0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

     </div>
     <br>

 9. Upon successful authorization, a WalletConnect page is displayed that lets the user select the wallet to be connected to the app.
+In this case we use Metamask.

     <div align="center">
     <img src= "../../../imgs/wallet-connect.png" align="center" width="250" style="border: 4px solid black"/>
     </div>
     <br>

 10. Click **Connect** to allow the app to connect to the MetaMask wallet account.
-This will be the account that is gonna interact with the ERC20Verifier Smart Contract
+This will be the account that is gonna interact with the ERC20Verifier Smart Contract.

     <div align="center">
     <img src= "../../../imgs/connect-metamask-to-site.png" align="center" width="250" style="border: 4px solid black"/>